kpinjari/service-discovery/README.md

  }
  </pre>

-There is a mechanism provided via the spring-cloud-cloudfoundry-connector project that allows an application to easily access this environment variable.
+There is a mechanism provided via the <a href="https://github.com/spring-cloud/spring-cloud-connectors/tree/master/spring-cloud-cloudfoundry-connector">spring-cloud-cloudfoundry-connector</a> project that allows an application to easily access this environment variable.

 The Gateway application can easily access the url of these two REST endpoints as follows: